 She used to follow the Japanese wash technique that she learned from Abanindranath.
 Her first step in sketching was to first draw a red or black outline with a brush on paper.
 She then filled in the blanks with watercolors, she had prepared and applied them with a thin paintbrush.
-For absorbing these colors into the paper, she used to dip this in water.
+To absorb these colors into the paper, she used to dip them in water.
 The wash was used as a means of evoking form without taking colors to form.
 It imparted a delicate tint to her works.
 As hazy shapes began to appear in the washes, she refined the outline.

 Some Words for Her Paintings.

 “Her pictures have no design for they have grown.
 Unbroken and unwavering is the flow of the lines, for no hesitation deflects them from the course they take as they well forth out of her very nature; they surge in grave tranquillity and clasp groups and figures; they are forceful and languid, self-asserting and full of surrender; their curvature is the same which the passing breeze gives to the heavy ears of corn; all the warmth and light which surrounds ripe fields shines forth from these lines.”